vdmkenny/blog/content/posts/26-06-05-ventoy-bios-update.md

 It has modest specs, Intel i5-3320M, only 8GB of DDR3 RAM, a good looking 720p screen, and all the nice Thinkpad features of the past.

-Chinesium 94Wh batteries are still readily availably, so it seems optimal for a traveling machine.
+Chinesium 94Wh batteries are still readily available, so it seems optimal for a traveling machine.

 I had a look at the bios version using `dmidecode`, and it shows it's on version 2.02 released in 2012.